 Open an ITCU IRA or IRA CD and know that your financial blueprint is being built to your specifications.

 Call the Member Care Center at 800-337-3328, Option 5 for more details.

 Q. How much can I contribute to an IRA?

-The annual contribution limit for 2018 is $5,500, or $6,500 if you’re age 50 or older.
+The annual contribution limit varies from year to year.
 Your Roth IRA contributions may also be limited based on your filing status and income.
-See the IRS page regarding IRA Contribution Limits for up to date information.
+Please see the IRS page regarding IRA Contribution Limits for up to date information.

 Q. Is this a Roth IRA?

 No, this account is considered a Traditional IRA.
 A Traditional IRA allows your savings to grow tax-deferred, meaning you pay no taxes on earnings until they're withdrawn.
 Typically, you can't withdraw from a traditional IRA without paying income tax plus a 10% federal penalty tax until you reach age 59½.
 You must begin withdrawing money by the year after you turn 70½.*